lopimates1234/Vlastovka-Client/README.md

 ## License

-This project is licensed under the **GNU Affero General Public License v3 (AGPL-3.0)**.
-This means that any changes or modifications made to this project must also be licensed under AGPL-3.0, and if you use this project to provide a service over a network, you must make the source code available to users of that service.
-Parts of this document were taken from the [Wurst Client](https://github.com/Wurst-Imperium/Wurst7) project, which is also licensed under AGPL-3.0.
+This project is licensed under the **GNU General Public License v3 (GPL-3.0)**.
+This means that any changes or modifications made to this project must also be licensed under GPL-3.0, and any distributed version must include the source code.
+Parts of this document were taken from the [Wurst Client](https://github.com/Wurst-Imperium/Wurst7) project, which is also licensed under GPL-3.0.

 <p align="center">
   <a href="https://github.com/lopimates1234/Vlastovka-Client" target="_blank">